-It’s a good time to be a Donald fan, and no better time to celebrate his legacy.
+It’s Donald Duck’s 88th birthday this year, and he’s not showing any signs of slowing down.
+Aside from showing up in self-titled movies, comics, and books, Donald has also appeared in video games (such as Kingdom Hearts), theme park rides and guest starred in other Disney cartoons.
+It’s a good time to be a Donald fan, and there is no better time to celebrate his legacy.
 Here are a few vital things to know about the greatest Disney character (come at me, Mickey fans) that ever was.

-Walt Disney came up with the idea for Donald because Mickey Mouse had become too goody-goody and he wanted a character with a little more edge.
-While in the character creation process, he read about Australian cricketer Donald Bradman, who’d made news after being dismissed for a duck.
+Walt Disney came up with the idea for Donald Duck because Mickey Mouse had become too goody-goody, and he wanted a character with a little more edge.
+While in the character creation process, he read about Australian cricketer Donald Bradman who’d made news after being dismissed for a duck.
 Donald’s middle name is Fauntleroy, a name he understandably does not use that often.

-Donald has been something of a war hero over the years.
+Donald Duck has been something of a war hero over the years.
 We all remember the cartoon in which he faces off against SCHULTZ and eventually Hitler himself, but this is only one of Donald’s many wartime cartoons.
-He helped sell war bonds and made regular appearances on the noses of WW2 era planes.
-He received an honourable discharge from the army in 1984 but civilian life never quite stuck.
-In Duck Tales, the reason he’s fobbed off his nephews onto his Uncle Scrooge is because he’s gone off and joined the navy.
+He helped sell war bonds and made regular appearances on the noses of WW2-era planes.
+He received an honourable discharge from the army in 1984, but civilian life never quite stuck.
+In Duck Tales, the reason he’s fobbed off his nephews onto his Uncle Scrooge is that he’s gone off and joined the navy.

 We all know about Uncle Scrooge and Huey, Louie and Dewey, but what about the rest of Donald’s friends and family?
-Donald’ first girlfriend, believe it or not, was not Daisy, but a sexy little duck with a penchant for Mexican clothing called Donna.
-There’s Fethry, his eccentric cousin who makes his life even more difficult than it already is.
+Donald Duck’s first girlfriend, believe it or not, was not Daisy, but a sexy little duck with a penchant for Mexican clothing called Donna.
+There’s Fethry, his eccentric cousin, who makes his life even more difficult than it already is.
 Finally, few Donald fans can fail to hate his smug, preternaturally lucky rival, Gladstone Gander.

-Donald is short-tempered, prone to jealousy and a luckless loser, yet he’s one of the most beloved characters in the world.
+Donald Duck is short-tempered, prone to jealousy and a luckless loser, yet he’s one of the most beloved characters in the world.
 It’s precisely his negative traits that make him the most relatable of Disney’s characters.
-He’s an imperfect guy who’s with a good heart who’s just trying to make it in the world.
+He’s an imperfect guy who’s with a good heart and who’s just trying to make it in the world.
 And even though he gets upstaged and beaten down at every turn, he never gives up.
-Here’s to 81 years of Donald inspiring us all.